The Retirement Calculator for Married Couples (or Any Couple)

 When you are part of a couple, there are double the financial considerations.
 Furthermore, your values and priorities may diverge and this all plays a big part in your retirement planning.
 If you are attempting to plan your retirement online and you are a married couple or a couple who are planning your retirement together, it is very important that you find a retirement calculator that enables you to account for each of you as individuals – and then calculate it all together.Here are tips for finding and using a retirement calculator for married couples or any couple.

 Questions a Retirement Calculator for Couples Need to Ask

 A good retirement calculator will give you separate fields – one for you and one for your spouse or partner – for each of the following topics.
 It is very important that a retirement calculator document each of these items separately for each individual in a couple:

-- Your current ages or birth dates and gender — This impacts your projected longevity dates.
-You want both of you to have enough money for as long as each of you live.
+- Your current ages or birth dates and gender – This impacts your projected longevity dates.
+Both of you want to have enough money for as long as each of you live.